You’re spoilt for choice for things to do outdoors in and around beautiful Llanwrtyd.

 The Welsh Government approved and the Inaugural Games was held in the summer in between the London Olympic and the Paralympics Games.

-The World Alternative Games event is now run by Green Events every alternate year over three long weekends during the latter half of August.
+The World Alternative Games event is run every alternate year over three long weekends during the latter half of August.